-In the early stages of primary where a play-based approach is being adopted, careful consideration should be given to the toys and equipment in use.
+Where a play-based approach is being adopted, careful consideration should be given to the toys and equipment in use.
 Resources should be used which are easy to clean and cleaning arrangements in place to ensure that they are cleaned on a daily basis or if in a communal play area, when groups of children change.
 This will be particularly important as a result of the increased transmissibility of new variants of the virus.
 Timetabling for access to communal play areas should reflect the cleaning schedule in place.

 We would recommend that resources such as sand, water and playdoh should only be used by consistent groupings of children and should form part of relevant risk assessments.
-Risk assessments should have been reviewed and updated to take account of new variants of the virus.

-Whilst children can bring transitional objects from home to school, and this may be deemed necessary to support transition from nursery to primary one or even to support transition between stages, careful consideration needs to be given to how this can be managed safely.
-It may be helpful to involve the children in the planning so that they develop their understanding of the importance of the risk mitigation measures being adopted.
-If the object is visibly contaminated whilst in school or is shared with other children, it should be cleaned appropriately.
+Risk assessments should have been reviewed and updated to take account of new variants of the virus and any changes in circumstance.
+Whilst children can bring transitional objects from home to school, and this may be deemed necessary to support and comfort the child, careful consideration needs to be given to how this can be managed safely.
+It may be helpful to involve the children and parents/carers in the planning so that there is a common understanding of the importance of the risk mitigation measures being adopted.
+If the object is visibly contaminated whilst in the setting or is shared with other children, it should be cleaned appropriately.

-For the early stages of Primary, schools may be adopting ELC models of managing children's interactions and mitigations, particularly when adopting a play-based approach.
+Where appropriate, Primary Special Education settings may choose to adopt ELC models of managing children's interactions and mitigations, particularly when adopting a play-based approach.